 Interview with Sky Christopherson about Biometric Hacking

 Sky Christopherson has an impressive list of accomplishments.
-He is a former member of the U.S. Cycling Team and trained in the top-secret ‘Project 96′ Olympic training program for the Atlanta Olympics.
+He is a former member of the U.S. Cycling Team and trained in the top-secret ‘Project 96’ Olympic training program for the Atlanta Olympics.
 Sky is also a successful entrepreneur and filmmaker.
 He is the founder of Vicaso, an Internet start-up company involved in producing high dynamic range (HDR) imaging primarily for real estate markets.
 He authored and directed the film The Greater Meaning of Water, an award winning story of a man who finds an escape from chronic lung disease through free diving.
 At the time of publishing this interview, Sky currently holds a world record in sprint cycling.
-In addition to all these distinctions, he serves as an advisor to the Board of Directors at Zeo Inc. He is a founding partner of Optimized Athlete (OAthlete.com), a firm engaged in using genomics, self quantification, and bioinformatics to improve human performance.
-He is also working on a feature length documentary about the US Women’s Cycling Team’s journey to Silver in the 2012 Summer Olympics in London.
+He is a founding partner of Optimized Athlete (OAthlete.com), a firm engaged in using genomics, self quantification, and bioinformatics to improve human performance.
+As if that where not enough to keep one busy, he is also currently finishing production on a feature length documentary about the US Women’s Cycling Team’s journey to Silver in the 2012 Summer Olympics in London.

 Here are my 5 questions talking with Sky and his answers: